NOAA-OWP/ngen/extern/noah-mp-modular/README.md

 Before library files can be built, a CMake build system must be generated.
 E.g.:

-    cmake -B cmake_am_libs -S .
+    cmake -B cmake_build -S .

 Note that when there is an existing directory, it may sometimes be necessary to clear it and regenerate, especially if any changes were made to the [CMakeLists.txt](CMakeLists.txt) file.

 > 🚧 Warning
 >
+> This module (optionally) depends on the netCDF libraries for C and Fortran.
+By default, netcdf output from the library is disabled by using the `NGEN_OUTPUT_ACTIVE` compiler directive, and this warning is not applicable.
+>
-> This module depends on the netCDF libraries for C and Fortran.
-If your libraries or include files are in a non-standard location, the build system may not be able to find them and it may be necessary to provide one or more of the following variables to `cmake`:
+> If, for whatever reason, you remove the `NGEN_OUTPUT_ACTIVE` compiler directive from the CMakeLists.txt file, you will need to uncomment the NetCDF dependency finding and linking sections of the CMakeLists.txt.
+When you do this, you may need to pass information to cmake to inform it about libraries or include files in a non-standard location.
+If the build system is not be able to find them it may be necessary to provide one or more of the following variables to `cmake`:
 >
 > * `netCDF_C_LIB` The path to the C shared object library file, `libnetcdf.so`
 > * `netCDF_FORTRAN_LIB` The path to the Fortran shared object library file, `libnetcdff.so`